Selected relevant SEA Massif publications from the lab. Names written in full are current or former lab members.

 Journal Articles and Book Chapters:

-Turner, S., A. Derks, and Ngô Thủy Hạnh (in press).
-Flex crops or flex livelihoods?
+Turner, Sarah., A. Derks, and Ngô Thúy Hạnh 2017: Flex crops or flex livelihoods?
 The story of a volatile commodity chain in upland northern Vietnam.
 Journal of Peasant Studies.

-Rousseau, J.F., 2017: Does carbon finance make a sustainable difference?
+Rousseau, Jean-François, 2017: Does carbon finance make a sustainable difference?
 Hydropower expansion and livelihood trade-offs in the Red River valley, Yunnan Province, China.
 Singapore Journal of Tropical Geography, 38(1): 90-107.

-Delisle, S. and S. Turner 2016: ‘The weather is like the game we play’: Coping and adaptation strategies for extreme weather events among ethnic minority groups in upland northern Vietnam.
+Delisle, Sarah. and Sarah Turner 2016: ‘The weather is like the game we play’: Coping and adaptation strategies for extreme weather events among ethnic minority groups in upland northern Vietnam.
 Asia Pacific Viewpoint, doi: 10.1111/apv.12131.

 Michaud, Jean. and Sarah Turner 2016: Tonkin’s uplands at the turn of the 20th century: Colonial military enclosure and local livelihood effects.
 Asia Pacific Viewpoint 57 (2), 154-167.

 Eidse, Noelani, Sarah Turner, and N. Oswin, 2016: Contesting Street Spaces in a Socialist City: Itinerant Vending-Scapes and the Everyday Politics of Mobility in Hanoi, Vietnam.
 Annals of the Association of American Geographers, 106 (2) 340–349.

 Kyeyune, Victoria and Sarah Turner 2016.
 Yielding to high yields?
 Critiquing food security definitions and policy implications for ethnic minority livelihoods in upland Vietnam.
 Geoforum, 71, 33–43.